 Hospitalist faculty have the opportunity to work on direct care services as well as teaching services.
 Teaching services include both the Osler Wards Service as well as the Brancati Wards service.

-Named for the legendary GIM clinician, researcher, and mentor Fred Brancati (1959 – 2013), the Brancati services provide hospitalist faculty with the opportunity to teach Osler medical residents on the wards.
-The Brancati A service comprises junior residents and interns, and the Brancati B service junior residents and sub-interns.
-This is the first opportunity for second-year internal medicine residents to take on leadership and teaching roles.
-Our hospitalist faculty guide them as they develop critical skills in education and supervision, along with continued honing of clinical acumen.
+Named for the legendary GIM clinician, researcher, and mentor Fred Brancati (1959 – 2013), the Brancati service provides hospitalist faculty with the opportunity to teach Osler medical residents on the wards.
+This service comprises junior residents and interns from the internal medicine and ophthalmology preliminary tracks.
+This is the first opportunity for second-year internal medicine residents to take on leadership and teaching roles; our hospitalist faculty guide them as they develop critical skills in education and supervision, along with continued honing of clinical acumen.

 The Osler Services are named for four historic chiefs of medicine under Sir William Osler.
 Separated into firms, these serve as the primary training grounds for interns and senior residents in the Osler Medical Residency Training Program.
 Interns, medical students, and dedicated firm pharmacists join teaching rounds (either in person or via video chat) while another resident manages the service and minimizes distractions to create the optimal teaching environment every morning.
 As the attending on service, you will lead ACS rounds, provide bedside teaching, and mentor senior residents as they learn to manage a service that is typically high in complexity and acuity.